Charles F. Blair Jr.: Life and career

+Blair also helped Dr. Ralph Cox with collecting a war surplus DC-4 from Bradley Field in Spring 1946, its conversion to civilian configuration and later flight from New York City to Dhahran, Saudi Arabia on behalf of Aramco (including transporting Egyptian leader Mahmoud El Nokrashy Pasha to Cairo, Egypt) in November 1946.
+This was the genesis of United States Overseas Airlines, the airline that Cox ran through the 1960s.

 In 1950 Pan American World Airways purchased a P-51 Mustang to allow Blair a chance to attempt a new long-distance record.
 A P-51C equipped with long-range internal fuel tanks, the aircraft had been flown by Paul Mantz, winning the transcontinental Bendix Trophy air races in 1946 and 1947, and finishing second in 1948 and third in 1949.
 Rechristening the plane "Stormy Petrel" and then "Excalibur III", Blair began setting records.
 On January 31, 1951, Blair flew nonstop from New York to London to test the jet stream, traveling 3478 mi at an average speed of 446 mph in seven hours and 48 minutes, setting a record for a piston engine plane.
 On May 29 of the same year he flew from Bardufoss, Norway, to Fairbanks, Alaska, flying 3260 nonstop miles across the North Pole.
 Captain Blair was awarded the Harmon Trophy from President Truman.
 That same year he was also awarded the Gold Medal of the Norwegian Aero Club.
 The Excalibur III is now on display at the Steven F. Udvar-Hazy Center.

 Blair resigned his naval commission in 1952.
 Attracted by his pioneering work in long-range flights, the Air Force invited him to act as a consultant.
 In April 1953 he accepted a commission in the Air Force Reserve with the rank of colonel.
 For the next 15 years he split his time flying between Pan Am and the Air Force.
-In 1956 Blair led three F-84s in a flight across the Atlantic Ocean, using in-air refueling.
+In 1956 Blair led three F-84Fs in a flight across the Atlantic Ocean, using in-air refueling.
 In 1959 he was promoted to brigadier general.
 Two weeks after his promotion he led a flight of two F-100 Super Sabres in a nonstop flight from England to Alaska, routing the flight over the North Pole.
 Blair was awarded the Distinguished Flying Cross for this achievement.